NikanWasTaken/NikanWasTaken/README.md

 - 🗣 He/They
 - 🎮 I love playing games like Minecraft
-- 🎶 Listening to remix musics
+- 🎶 And listening to remix musics

 ## 🌱 Social Media